Cloth NAppy Like A Mother

 If I asked you to imagine a family who uses cloth nappies what would come to mind?

-There are a lot of misconceptions about families who reuse nappies, but I can tell you exactly what a cloth nappy using family looks like… they look like any other family, including your own, except perhaps for their baby’s slightly rounder bum – thanks to the lovely layers of fabric padding it!
+There are a lot of misconceptions about families who use washable nappies, but I can tell you exactly what a cloth nappy using family looks like… they look like any other family, including your own, except perhaps for their baby’s slightly rounder bum – thanks to the lovely layers of fabric padding it!

 I’m Steph, and I took on Southend Cloth Nappy Library in 2018 to help make choosing a more sustainable way to parent easier for families locally.